-This relatively common skin problem manifests with brown, tan or blue –gray dark spots on the face.
+This relatively common skin problem manifests with brown, tan, or blue–gray dark spots on the face.
 Individuals tend to get dark patches on their forehead, cheeks, and Nose Bridge.
-Melasma is very common among pregnant women and sometimes referred to as “the mask of maternity”.
+Melasma is very common among pregnant women and is sometimes referred to as “the mask of maternity”.
 Melasma can be characterized by epidermal, dermal, or a combination of dermal and epidermal problems.
 Here is a good look at the procedures that offer the best treatment for melasma at The Esthetic Clinics.

 Diagnosis prior to the best treatment for hyperpigmentation

 Melasma is diagnosed by visual examination of the appearance of brown skin patches on the face.
-The dermatologist in mumbai may need to conduct a biopsy of skin before starting with the medication based on the acquired result.
+The dermatologist in Mumbai may need to conduct a biopsy of the skin before starting with the medication based on the acquired result.

 Treatment of melasma on the face through topical therapy

 Topical therapy is the first step in melasma treatment.
-India is home to some of the best centres for face skin pigmentation treatment where treatment begins with topical application.
-Hydroquinone is the commonly used medicine for melasma, which is available as creams, lotions, gels.
+India is home to some of the best centers for face skin pigmentation treatment where treatment begins with topical application.
+Hydroquinone is the commonly used medicine for melasma, which is available in creams, lotions, and gels.
 Other topicals like azelaic & kojic acid and vitamin C are also suggested by dermatologists to bring down the pigmentation of the skin.

 Other methods of overcoming and mitigating the condition

-Effective sun screen – Sun-protection is of utmost importance for drawing better treatment results.
-Individuals with dark pigmented skin turn darker when exposed to unrelenting sunlight.
-Applying a broad-spectrum sunscreen lotion with SPF (Sun protection factor) above 50 as part of daily routine is advisable.
+Effective sunscreen – Sun protection is of utmost importance for drawing better treatment results.
+Individuals with dark-pigmented skin turn darker when exposed to unrelenting sunlight.
+Applying a broad-spectrum sunscreen lotion with SPF (Sun protection factor) above 50 as part of the daily routine is advisable.

 Chemical Peel – Chemical peel will actually help to get rid of the cells that generate extra pigmentation and also improve the skin complexion.
 Phenol peel or TCA peel can be used for treating dark pigmentation to get the desired results.
 Chemical peel needs to be carried out by renowned and experienced plastic surgeons to prevent scarring.